Manashjyoti-Bora/Manashjyoti-Bora/README.md

 ## 🤝 Let's Connect

-I'm actively seeking **Frontend / Full Stack Web Development Internship** opportunities where I can learn, contribute, and build impactful software with experienced teams.
+I'm actively seeking **Frontend & Full Stack Web Development Internship** opportunities where I can apply my skills, learn from experienced developers, and contribute to building high-quality software.

-If you're hiring interns or would like to collaborate on a project, feel free to reach out.
+I enjoy creating responsive web applications, solving real-world problems, and continuously improving as a developer.

 📧 **Email:** manashjyotibora122@gmail.com

-⭐ Thank you for visiting my profile.
-I look forward to connecting with you!
+Thank you for visiting my profile.
+I look forward to connecting with recruiters, developers, and fellow learners.